wsh312/S2Dnet/README.md

 Scripts of SIFT, SMVS, and rendering are in "./useful_scripts/".

-Please contact the author for more information on the code and data.
+Please contact the author for more information about the code and data.